xrosslend/ethnyc-submission/README.md

 # XrossLend ETH NYC Submission

-We have deployed to Radicle.
+🍃 We have deployed to Radicle !

 🍃 The project is available at: